 We’ve all come across a point in life where we have heard instances where the police have refused to register an FIR.
 In this article, we will see five major reasons that the police use to justify their refusal to register the first Information report and how far they are valid.

-Delay in time
+Refuse to Register FIR because of Delay in time

 They will look at the amount of delay.
 Even if there is a delay of a day or two days, let alone a few weeks or a few months, they will say because of this delay now registration of your FIR is impossible.